White Papers

 This white paper draws from collaborative academic research leveraging real-world data from an anonymous Fortune 500 company.

 A team of researchers - including Learning Collider’s founder - initiated their study by building and testing a typical screening tool.
 What they found wasn’t surprising: standard machine-learning algorithms are problematic in their design, training, and outputs.
-Instead of their perceived objectivity, this commonplace tool codifies the bias and blindspots of antecedent human decision-makers.
+Instead of their perceived objectivity, this commonplace tool codifies the biases and blindspots of antecedent human decision-makers.

 Inclusive machine-learning algorithms have the potential to transform applicant screening by retaining the cost-efficiency benefits of technology while systematically improving hiring decisions and advancing economic mobility for underrepresented applicants.